-8,615,909 (2016: 5,539,326) employee long term incentives have been excluded from the 2017 (2016) diluted earnings calculation as they are anti-dilutive for the year.
+8,047,850 (2017: 8,615,909) employee long term incentives have been excluded from the 2018 diluted earnings calculation as they are anti-dilutive for the year.

-Note 37.
+Note 36.
 Share-based payments

-The company established two new employee share plans prior to the AIM admission; (1) the Executive Incentive Plan ('EIP') and (2) the Loan Share Plan ('LSP').
+The company has two employee share plans; (1) the Executive Incentive Plan ('EIP') and (2) the Loan Share Plan ('LSP').
 In accordance with the terms of each plan 100% of the ordinary shares will vest three years from grant date subject to the achievement of the Underlying Earnings Before Interest, Tax, Depreciation and Amortisation ('EBITDA') included in the company's internal forecasts set by the Board in the year of the grant.